apache/submarine/docs/design/architecture-and-requirements.md

 For the data security / user credentials / other security, it will be delegated to 3rd libraries such as Apache Ranger, IAM roles, etc.

 Assets belong to Submarine system will be handled by Submarine itself.

+Here're operations which Submarine admin can do for users / teams which can be used to access Submarine's assets.

+**Operations for admins**

+- Admin uses "User Management System" to onboard new users, upload user credentials, assign resource quotas, etc.
+- Admins can create new users, new teams, update user/team mappings.
+Or remove users/teams.
+- Admin can set resource quotas (if different from system default), permissions, upload/update necessary credentials (like Kerberos keytab) of a user.
+- A DE/DS can also be an admin if the DE/DS has admin access.
+(Like a privileged user).
+This will be useful when a cluster is exclusively shared by a user or only shared by a small team.
+- `Resource Quota Management System` helps admin to manage resources quotas of teams, organizations.
+Resources can be machine resources like CPU/Memory/Disk, etc. It can also include non-machine resources like $$-based budgets.

 ### Dataset